Decoupled heat and charge rectification as a many-body effect in quantum wires: Interacting electrons

-\emph{Interacting electrons} --- In one dimension the Fermi liquid is unstable under interactions.
-Elementary excitations are density waves and are better described as a Luttinger liquid \cite{Haldane1981,Gogolin1998,Giamarchi2007}.
-Through bosonisation the latter provides a standard technique to compute correlation functions at arbitrary interaction strength.
-The correlators in Eq.\ \eqref{eq:QR} are then modified from $1/t^2$ to $1/t^\gamma$ \cite{Gogolin1998,Giamarchi2007} where $\gamma = 2K$ for the spinless and $\gamma = K_c + K_s$ for the spinful case.
-The respective parameters $K$ and $K_{c,s}$ capture all interactions. $K,K_c=1$ is the noninteracting case, $0<K,K_c<1$ encodes repulsive and $K,K_c>1$ attractive interactions.
-If spin SU(2) symmetry is preserved $K_s=1$ and broken (e.g.\ through spin-orbit interaction or fields) $K_s>1$.
-We exclude $K_s<1$ as it would represent an instability to spin density waves.
-The voltage dependence in Eq.\ \eqref{eq:Q_R_in_y} now becomes $|eV|^{\gamma-1}$ in agreement with the result for the backscattering current \cite{Kane1992}.
-Since for repulsive interactions $\gamma<2$ this boosts the rectification current, $\dot{Q}_\nu^r \sim |V|^{\gamma-1}$.
+Interactions cause a significant renormalisation of the backscattering amplitude and hence of the rectification properties.
+This renormalisation occurs because backscattering locally changes the charge density in the vicinity of $U(x)$, so that an incoming wave packet experiences the combined effect from the potential $U(x)$ and the interaction with the displaced charges.
+This causes a self-consistent dressing of the potential and, for repulsive scatterers, a strong enhancement of the effective backscattering amplitude \cite{Kane1992,Furusaki1993}.
+Underlying this strong response is the fact that in one dimension interactions destabilise the Fermi liquid and cause an instability towards density fluctuations.
+The universality class describing this physics is the Luttinger liquid \cite{Haldane1981,Gogolin1998,Giamarchi2007}, and the bosonisation method provides for the latter a standard technique to compute correlation functions at arbitrary interaction strength.
+For the present discussion our focus is on the effect of the results obtained through this technique, and we provide thus the necessary details on how to obtain the results in the Appendix.
+The correlators in Eq.\ \eqref{eq:QR} are then modified from $1/t^2$ to $1/t^\gamma$ \cite{Gogolin1998,Giamarchi2007} where $\gamma = 2K$ for the spinless case and $\gamma = K_c + K_s$ for the spinful case.
+The parameters $K$ and $K_{c,s}$ capture all interactions. $K,K_c=1$ is the noninteracting case, $0<K,K_c<1$ encodes repulsive interactions, and $K,K_c>1$ encodes attractive interactions.
+For the spinful case, if spin SU(2) symmetry is preserved $K_s=1$ and if it is broken $K_s>1$.
+We exclude $K_s<1$ as it would represent an instability to spin density waves and require specially tuned spin interactions.

+The decoupling into $R$ and $L$ moving eigenmodes persists, and although the eigenmodes turn into renormalised density waves we show in App.\ \ref{sec:appendix} that Eq.\ \eqref{eq:QR} remains valid.
+The evaluation of the correlators shows that they are identical to those for the backscattering current \cite{Kane1992} and change the voltage dependence in Eq.\ \eqref{eq:QRr} from $|V|$ to